Latest Update : Dec.16, 2022

 Our Group sees "strengthening our financial position" as a top priority and is taking various steps, such as efficient controlling of capital investments, asset management, and reducing interest-bearing debt.
 We will reform our portfolio to increase the weight of our highly profitable core businesses and engage in highly effective M&A, promoting an appropriate and flexible financial strategy.

-Total liabilities at the end of the second quarter were 520,558 million yen, up 58,353 million yen from the end of the previous fiscal year.
-The main reason for this was an increase in bonds and borrowings.
+Total liabilities at the end of the second quarter were 676,536 million yen, up 113,779 million yen from the end of the previous fiscal year.
+The main reason for this was an increase in bonds, and borrowings, trade and other payables.

 Condition of Cash Flows